alexandranaomi/tokens-test/README.md

 # tokens-test

-A test to check how erm-tokens are consumed.
+A test to check how emr-tokens are consumed.